kiviktnm/decman/docs/aur.md

 It manages packages exactly the same way as the pacman plugin.

 > This plugin will ensure that explicitly installed packages match those defined in the decman source.
 If your system has explicitly installed package A, but it is not included in the source, it will be uninstalled.
 You don't need to list dependencies in your source as those will be handeled by pacman automatically.
 However, if you have inluded package B in your source and that package depends on A, this plugin will not remove A. Instead it will demote A to a dependency.
-This plugin will also remove all orphaned packages automatically.
+This plugin will also remove all orphaned packages automatically. **Packages that are only optionally required by other packages are considered orphans.** This way this plugin can ensure that your system truly matches your source.
+You cannot install an optional dependency, and forget about it later.

 Building of foreign packages happens in a chroot.
 This creates some overhead, but ensures clean builds.
 By default the chroot is created to `/tmp/decman/build`.
 If `/tmp` is a in-memory filesystem like tmpfs, make sure that the tmpfs-partition is large enough.
 I recommend at least 6 GB.
 You can also change the build directory if memory is an issue.